jedahan/piwall/readme.md

     nano piwall/network/interfaces.local
     lan

-### optional: change to the appropriate tile id
+### if you are a tile, make sure you have the appropriate id

-    cp -f ~/piwall/.pitile-left ~/.pitile
-    #cp ~/piwall/.pitile-right ~/.pitile
+    nano ~/.pitile

-### if you are the server, switch to piwallserver on boot instead of piwalltile
+### if you are the server, switch to the piwallserver init script

     sudo rc-update piwalltile remove defaults
     sudo rc-update piwallserver add defaults